spring-media/GraphQLicious/README.md

 ```

 Next, let's embed the `Fragment` into a `Request` that gets the opener image.
-**Note:** Argument values that are of type String, are automatically represented with quotes.
+**Note:** `Argument` values that are of type `String` are automatically represented with quotes.
 **GraphQL** also gives us the possibility to have custom enums as argument values.
-All you have to do, is letting your enum implement ArgumentValue and you're good to go.
+All you have to do is letting your enum implement `ArgumentValue` and you're good to go.

 ```swift
 enum customEnum: String, ArgumentValue {